1939

 1987

-The International Occupational Hygiene Association (IOHA) is founded during the American Industrial Hygiene Conference in Montreal.
+The International Occupational Hygiene Association (IOHA) was founded during the American Industrial Hygiene Conference in Montreal.

 AIHA® publishes Occupational Exposure Limits—Worldwide by Warren Cook.